 Android is an operating system for mobile devices such as smartphones and tablet computers based on Linux.
 It is developed by the Open Handset Alliance led by Google.
-Primary programming language for development is Java.
+The primary programming language for development is Java.
 Android first appeared in 2007.

-1. McAfee's Q3 report, published recently, notes that Android malware was the fastest-growing in the quarter, increasing by some 37 percent.
+1. Mc`s Q3 report, published recently, notes that Android malware was the fastest-growing in the quarter, increasing by some 37 percent.

 2. Very unstable on low-end devices.
 Often hangs and crashes.
 High-end devices also tend to freeze unexpectedly.

 3. Inconsistent design among apps.
 Android Market goes for record numbers of apps and is rather too liberal in relation to the quality.